willgraham0/genetic_timeseries/README.md

 ![evolution_gif]

 After approximately the 875th generation the derived time series resembles the target quite well and remains stable thereafter.

 ## Conclusion

+Although this exercise is academic in the sense that we have already defined the target and are measuring fitness against it, it nevertheless is employing the principles of a genetic algorithm to modify and select "fit" instances to gradually converge towards a good solution.

 ## References